collapsed-stacks/atheism/questions/2638/what-can-atheists-learn-from-theists-religion.md

 - posted by: [user unknown](https://stackexchange.com/users/-1/992-user-unknown) on 2011-02-05
 - score: 3

-<p>What curious question is that?
-Of course you can learn nearly anything from religious people, except how to be an atheist, like how to cook, how to drive, mathematics, languages and so on, but all that is of course not significant for religious people - you can lern that as well from unreligious people.</p>
+What curious question is that?
+Of course you can learn nearly anything from religious people, except how to be an atheist, like how to cook, how to drive, mathematics, languages and so on, but all that is of course not significant for religious people - you can lern that as well from unreligious people.

-<p>You could learn how to believe in gods and how to do prayers and such religious stuff, which, of course as an atheist, you aren't interested in. </p>
+You could learn how to believe in gods and how to do prayers and such religious stuff, which, of course as an atheist, you aren't interested in.

-<p>I don't see the point of the question. </p>
+I don't see the point of the question.